ManchesterRoboticsLtd/MR3001B_Design_and_Development_of_Robots_I/Week 5/README.md

 # MR3001C MR3001B Design and Development of Robots I

   ## Session
-  * This session intends for the students to learn about the difference between simulator environments, state-space theory that will be used in the next sessions, and develop a simple dynamical simulation using the knowledge of the previous sessions.
+  * This session intends for the students to learn about closed-loop control for mobile robotic platforms

 ### << This session contains some "follow-me" activities; we encourage the students to bring their laptop with Ubuntu and ROS (Noetic) installed or hte MCR2 VM during the session >>

   ## Session
-  * Review of previous sessions
-  * Dynamical simulators
-  * State Space Theory
+  * Closed Loop Control
   * Mobile Robot Dynamics

   ## Mini Challenge
-  * Develop a Dashgo B1 Robot Nonholonomic Dynamic simulator using URDF Files.
+  * Develop a Closed loop controller for the Dashgo B1 Robot.
   * The mini challenge and further instructions for this session are located in the folder Challenge.